 - a SAIT Pre-Employment Welding certificate

-- the potential to write the Alberta Industry and Training (AIT) exams for first-year welding apprenticeship
+- the potential to write the Alberta Industry and Training (AIT) exams for first-year carpenter apprenticeship